-Proposals are accepted three times during the calendar year, with the following deadlines: February 1, May 15, August 15, and November 15.
+Proposals are accepted four times during the calendar year, with the following deadlines: February 1, May 15, August 15, and November 15.
 All proposals must have funding and IRB approval.
 Each will be reviewed by a panel consisting of one internal (Indiana University – Purdue University) scientist, one external (non-IUPU) scientist, and one patient advocate.
 After the proposal is approved, the researcher must sign a Material Transfer Agreement requiring that all data is to be returned to the Komen Tissue Bank within a reasonable amount of time from when data has been published and intellectual property secured.
 Data must be returned to the Bank even if the study results are negative, i.e., the hypothesis being tested is shown not to be correct.

 The KTB will endeavor to make this process as efficient and transparent as possible.
 Approval will be based upon the scientific merit of the proposal, the availability of sufficient samples for the proposed project, and the non-duplication of a project already in progress.

 The KTB charges minimal cost recovery fees for samples.
 To find a schedule of these fees, please see our Cost Recovery Schedule.